pickitup247/pickitup247.github.io/src/pyckitup/assets.md

 ## Assets

-All assets should be placed in the static folder.
-There is currently no way to customize the path.
-Assets include sprites, sprite animations and sounds.
-Assets must be declared in the init lifecycle function before use. pyckitup will asynchronously load and panic when any asset is not found.
+All assets must be placed in the `static/` folder.
+Assets may include sprites, sprite animations and sounds.
+Assets must be declared in the init lifecycle function before use. asset loading is asynchronous and pyckitup will panic if not all assets are loaded.

-The asset initializer functions are detailed below.
+The asset initializer functions are detailed in the [qs module](/pyckitup/qs.md#initializers) section.

 ## Directory Structure